Introduction to Perl

 - Weird syntax

-- The simple code structure and the complex work alike; it’s just the way you execute them.
+- The simple code structure and the complex work; it’s just how you execute them.

-Perl has a shallower learning curve (means easy to learn) and long (you can dig deep to know more and more about its possibilities).
-In addition, it is an interpreted language; a user can write multiple programs and test them with no or minimal requirement of compilation steps; this behavior of Perl helps in experimenting with the language and also test and debug quickly and easily.
+Perl has a shallower learning curve (which means easy to learn) and long (you can dig deep to know more and more about its possibilities).
+In addition, it is an interpreted language; a user can write multiple programs and test them with no or minimal requirement of compilation steps; this behavior of Perl helps experiment with the language and testing and debugging quickly and easily.

 Below we have listed some more crucial points that hold value–